trek-view/basecamp/_posts/2022-09-30-injecting-camm-gpmf-telemetry-videos-part-5-gpmf.md

 1000001
 ```

-TODO -- CAN YOU SUPPLY CODE TO DEMO CREATING THE STCO BOX

 ## Next Up: Telemetry Injector

-Now you're up to speed with the basics, next week I'll introduce you to our tool, Telemetry Injector, that takes either a movie file and GPX file, or a series of geotagged images and creates a video with CAMM or GPMF telemetry.
+Now you're up to speed with the basics, next week I will fully introduce you to our tool, [Telemetry Injector](https://github.com/trek-view/telemetry-injector), that takes either a movie file and GPX file, or a series of geotagged images and creates a video with CAMM or GPMF telemetry.

 If you're still struggling to understand some of the concepts introduced in this series of post, Telemetry Injector will show you from end-to-end how telemetry is injected and written into mp4 video files.